Timdeji/github.io-Timdeji/README.md

 Data Source Specification (FROM): Specified the tables used as data sources for retrieval

-Window Function (Rank, Row_Number,AVG) :
+Window Function (Rank, Row_Number,AVG): Used to aggregate records and obtain data for specified team, position and other player attributes.

-Subqueries
+Subqueries: Used to complete queries

 **Project Description**: The project spotlights relationship between player attributes and overall team performance.
+This helps in determining areas that require immediate and urgent attention within the team.

 **Technology used: SQL server**